 The Porchistas have performed at the WNTI Stage Festival, The Jersey Shore Music Festival, The Wellmont Theater and The Hoboken Arts & Music Festival, The Bitter End, just to name a few.
 In October 2017 they were aired on WFMU's "Dance With Me, Stanley" for two consecutive episodes with DJ Stashu, first live on air, then taped live in Studio B for live broadcast and for WFMU's free music archives.

-With the 2014 release of their 5th CD, “Shoot it at the Sun” The Porchistas built upon their reputation throughout the metropolitan area as a band known for deft songwriting and musicianship.
+With the 2014 release of their 5th CD, “Shoot it at the Sun” The Porchistas built upon their reputation for deft songwriting and musicianship.
 Although all previous Porchistas releases drew excellent reviews, Shoot it at the Sun received notable feedback from NJarts.net, The Aquarian Weekly, The Asbury Park Press, NJ Stage Magazine, The Montclair Times, Northjersey.com, JerseyBeat Magazine and many more – "Combining an honest simplicity with a wicked talent for arrangement and construction, The Porchistas’ great new CD, Shoot It At The Sun, is the surefire money shot straight into that elusive, face turning solar plexus of musical success."
 John Pfeifer The Aquarian Weekly

 On June 8, 2018 the band released their 7th studio recording - Porch Drive - 10 original Porchistas tunes on flash drive wrist bands.
 It was deemed the 'Record of the Week' in NJarts.net & New Jersey Stage Magazine. "...songwriting that best accentuates eclectically expressed roots and globe-spanning styles makes “Porch Drive” the strongest release yet by The Porchistas."
 (Bob Makin, Makin Waves).